Empirical adequacy of the time operator canonically conjugate to a Hamiltonian generating translations: Introduction

-\begin{objection} The energy spectrum of \eqref{eq:time_translation_Hamiltonian} is $\R$, so the system decays towards infinite negative energy states.
-One can imagine using such systems to generate free energy, for example by charging infinitely many batteries. \end{objection}
+\begin{objection} If the Hamiltonian of the entire world were not bounded from below, its state would decay towards infinite negative energy states.
+Such a world would contain systems able to generate free energy, for example by charging infinitely many batteries.
+Therefore, the spectrum of the Hamiltonian operator of the world cannot be \eqref{eq:time_translation_Hamiltonian}. \end{objection}

-\begin{objection} The Hamiltonian \eqref{eq:time_translation_Hamiltonian} is too simple, and it is different from what we encounter in Quantum Mechanics, so it is unable to describe realistic physical situations. \end{objection}

-We will see that there are {\TQS} of any desired complexity, which do not decay to infinite negative energy states.
-I will prove that the following are {\TQS}:
+We will see that there are {\TQS}s of any desired complexity, empirically indistinguishable from our world, which do not decay to infinite negative energy states, or if they decay, the same should happen to systems with the Hamiltonian bounded from below.